You have synchronized hangovers and you spend ALL your time together. These are just a couple of the reasons that colleagues are often a work bestie!

 But thankfully – mercifully – a work BFF can help ease the pain of the infinite work days.
-There are days when they may be all you have to look forward to as you melt yourself out of bed in the morning.
+There are days when all of you have to look forward to as you melt yourself out of bed in the morning.

 A quick joke, inappropriate anecdote, dance or freestyle rap can take the edge off of just about anything.

-And if s/he know how to fix a broken clock, even better.
+And if s/he knows how to fix a broken clock, even better.